aquariumbio/pfish/README.md

 Pfish has two parts: the wrapper script, and the pfish Docker image.

-1. Update the wrapper script by running the install script describe above.
+1. Update the wrapper script by running the install script `make install` mentioned above.
 2. Update the pfish image by running

    ```bash
    pfish update
    ```

-Note that the image is updated more frequently than the wrapper script.
+*Note*: The image is updated more frequently than the wrapper script.

 ## Configuring

 Initially, pfish is configured to connect to a [local Aquarium instance](https://aquariumbio.github.io/aquarium-local/) using the default user login (`neptune`) and password (`aquarium`) at URL (`http://localhost/`).
-So, if you are using that Aquarium user, you don't need to do anything to start with.
+If that is the instance and login that you are using you don't need to do anything else to start with.

 To use a different login with the local instance, run the command